ExtPoint/yii2-megamenu/README.md

 - urlRule (string, array or `\yii\rest\UrlRule` instance) Value format is identical to item from `\yii\web\UrlManager::rules`;
 - roles (string or array of strings) Value format is identical to `\yii\filters\AccessRule::roles`. `"?"`, `"@"` and string role are supported.
 - order (integer or float) Each menu items sorted by `order` param.
 Default is zero.
+- redirectToChild (boolean or string) Set true or child item id for use link from this item.

 ## How does item search